fenago/learn-java-12-programming/lab_guide/Lab_6.md

     three most frequently used

-To review all the classes and interfaces of the [java.util] package would require a dedicated book.
+To review all the classes and interfaces of the [java.util] package would require a dedicated course.
 So, in this section, we will just have a brief overview of the three main
 interfaces: [List], [Set], and [Map]---and one implementation class for each of them---[ArrayList],